+Want to learn how to press flowers?
 Pressing flowers is an easy way to preserve the beautiful blooms from your garden.
-You can use them to add a floral handmade touch to cards and gifts or frame them in a design.
+You can use pressed flowers to add a floral handmade touch to cards and gifts or frame them in a design.

 Here’s everything you need to know about how to press flowers, from the four different methods you can use to selecting the right blooms.